Meet the emerald ash borer

 Loveland and all our neighboring communities face years-long commitments to deal with the emerald ash borer and its destructive consequences.
 We will all get to know the bug by its initials – EAB.
 This webpage will provide information before, during and after EAB’s confirmed arrival in the City.
 Check back often for updated information that will be useful as the course of the invasion progresses.
 Learn what the City is doing, and what all of us can do, to combat EAB and cope with its effects.

-Five first things to know about EAB:
+What you need to know about EAB:

-||The beetle is a recent immigrant to North America.
+|The beetle is a recent immigrant to North America.
 Native to northern China and Korea, it probably arrived aboard an ocean-going freighter concealed in wood used for packing crates.
 First identified near Detroit in 2002, the EAB caused more than $50 billion in losses in the Upper Midwest, mid-Atlantic and New England states and in southeastern Canada.|

 ||EAB kills quickly.
 Once the beetle lays its eggs, usually on the upper leaves of ash trees, its larvae quickly take over the tree, tunneling under the bark in ‘S’-shaped patterns, “girding” the trunk and, in effect, strangling the tree.
 A healthy, fully grown tree can succumb within three years.|